 This simple twist on Roast Turkey 101 will produce a Moist & Juicy platter of tender meat that you will actually be able to eat.

-The concept of roasting your turkey breast side down is ideal for bariatric eating as all of the juices from the fattier dark meat continuously baste the breast meat while roasting - the white meat is protected from harsh heat while the dark meat is exposed and cooked at a higher temperature.
-The reality is the best you have ever served.
+Roasting the turkey 'breast down' is ideal for bariatric eating as all of the juices from the fattier dark meat continuously baste the breast meat while roasting - the white meat is protected from harsh heat while the dark meat is exposed and cooked at a higher temperature.
+The reality is that it will be the best turkey that you have ever served!

-Find that giant platter that you never use - you will need it for your amazing yet easy presentation and get ready for applause from guests as if Martha Stewart had cooked their meal.
+Find that giant platter that you never use - you will need it for your amazing yet easy presentation as when you cook your turkey this way, you serve it carved from the kitchen.
+Get ready for 'Ooooo's & Ahhhhh's' from guests as if Martha Stewart had cooked their meal.

 - 3 stalks celery, sliced

 - 1 large onion, diced

 - 1 apple cut into wedges